visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 To handle customer redirection handoffs, it is a best practice to use a three-way handoff giving the customer some assurance that their initial contact with someone is successfully handed off to the **Primary**.
-For example, for a call-in, it is a best practice to try a three-way call tranfer.
+For example, for a call-in, it is a best practice to try a three-way call transfer.
 For developers with long standing relationships with key customers, such handoffs may be initially uncomfortable but an essential part of achieving the goals of this process.